-City of Scappoose 2013 Water Quality Report
+City of Scappoose 2014 Water Quality Report

 On July 15, 1999 the Oregon Health Division adopted the Federal Regulations for Consumer Confidence Reports.
 These rules apply to all community water systems.
 We are required by these rules to report annually on the condition of our water supply and we are happy to do so.
-For the calendar year of January through December, 2013, we have violations to report.
-Disinfectant byproduct (DBP) testing for the last quarter of 2013 was incomplete.
-DBP sampling was completed in the first quarter of 2014 and the water system is now in compliance.
+For the calendar year of January through December, 2014, we have no violations to report.
 Our drinking water is safe and meets or exceeds all Federal and State requirements.
 Some customers have inquired about the mineral content of our water and the resulting white residual on fixtures.
 This is attributable to dissolved minerals.
 This does not pose a health threat, nor is it easily removed from our water.